jerinsunny/stm32_vglitch/index.md

 ## Glitching the target

 Once the hardware and software is setup, we ran the setup for obtaining initial characterization.
 Obtain the glitch parameters from the characterization tests done.
+The key parameters for voltage glitching are - Glitch Offset and Glitch  Width.
+Glitch Offset dictates when to inject the glitch.
+Glitch Width determines the duration of the glitch to be applied.
 Observe the glitch on an oscilloscope to corelate the software glitch parameters with the actual glitch impact.
 Narrow down the glitch parameters after each run based on the characterization results obtained.

 <figure style="text-align:center;">
 <img src="./assets/images/oscilloscope.webp" width="75%" >